Gabaldonlab/redundans/README.md

   --overlap OVERLAP     min. overlap  [0.80] --minLength MINLENGTH
                         min. contig length [200] --minimap2reduce      Use minimap2 for the initial and final Reduction step.
-Recommended for input assembled contigs from long reads using --preset[asm5] by default.
+Recommended for input assembled contigs from long reads or larger contigs using --preset[asm5] by default.
 By default LASTal is used for Reduction.
   -x INDEX, --index INDEX
                         Minimap2 parameter -i used to load at most INDEX target bases into RAM for indexing [4G].
 It has to be provided as a string INDEX ending with k/K/m/M/g/G.
   --noreduction         Skip reduction